tvk353/IPL-dashboard/README.md

 #### Add Functionality

-The app must have the following functionalities
+The app had the following functionalities

-- When the app is opened Home Route should be displayed.
+- When the app is opened Home Route will be displayed.
 - When the Home Route is opened,

-  - Make HTTP GET request to the following URL `https://apis.ccbp.in/ipl`
+  - Made a HTTP GET request to the following URL `https://apis.ccbp.in/ipl`
-  - After fetching the data, the list of teams should be displayed
+  - After fetching the data, the list of teams will be displayed
-  - **_loader_** should be displayed while the HTTP request is fetching the data
+  - **_loader_** will be displayed while the HTTP request is fetching the data

 - When a team card in Home Route is clicked,

-  - Page should be navigated to the Team Matches route with the URL `/team-matches/:id`
+  - Page will navigate to the Team Matches route with the URL `/team-matches/:id`

 - When the Team Matches Route is opened,

-  - Make HTTP GET request to the following URL `https://apis.ccbp.in/ipl/<team_id>` with the team id to get the previous matches data of the team
+  - Made HTTP GET request to the following URL `https://apis.ccbp.in/ipl/<team_id>` with the team id to get the previous matches data of the team
-  - **_loader_** should be displayed while the HTTP request is fetching the data
+  - **_loader_** will be displayed while the HTTP request is fetching the data

     Example: `https://apis.ccbp.in/ipl/KKR`

-  - After fetching the data, the team banner, latest match, and list of recent matches should be displayed
+  - After fetching the data, the team banner, latest match, and list of recent matches will be displayed
   </details>

 <details>
 <summary>Click to view the Example response</summary>

-- The example response from a request to this API `https://apis.ccbp.in/ipl` will be
+- The example response from a request to this API `https://apis.ccbp.in/ipl` is

 ```json
 {